-What does sexual diversity respond to the scandalous statements of the Minister of Justice?
+What is the response of the LGBTQ+ community to the scandalous statements made by the Minister of Justice?

-After Justice Minister Mariano Cuneo Libarona made discriminatory and denialist statements regarding sexual identities, the Argentine LGBT+ Federation called on the minister to retract or resign.
-Pride and Struggle is promoting a request for an interpellation and an impeachment trial.
-Here are the responses of other activists for sexual diversity to the minister's remarks.
+After Justice Minister Mariano Cuneo Libarona made discriminatory and denialist statements about sexual identities, the Argentine LGBT+ Federation asked the minister to retract his statements or resign.
+Orgullo y Lucha (Pride and Struggle) is pushing for his interpellation and considering impeachment proceedings.
+Here are the responses from other LGBTQ+ activists to the minister's remarks.

 Share

-Justice Minister Mariano Cúneo Libarona had been summoned to the Chamber of Deputies' Committee on Women and Diversity to explain the current status of gender policies following the dismantling of the Ministry of Women, Gender, and Diversity and programs against violence.
-But the meeting of the committee, chaired by Representative Monica Macha, ended in news and scandal.
-Instead of responding, the minister hid behind a series of false data and statements about sexual diversity, which violate not only Argentine law but also the recognition of a legal system and international human rights practice.
+Justice Minister Mariano Cúneo Libarona had been summoned to the Chamber of Deputies' Committee on Women and Diversity to explain the current state of gender policies following the dismantling of the Ministry of Women, Gender and Diversity and programs against violence.
+However, the committee meeting, chaired by Deputy Monica Macha, ended up becoming a news story and a scandal.
+Instead of answering questions, the minister shielded himself with a series of false claims and statements about sexual diversity that not only violate Argentine law but also the recognition of international human rights law and practices.

 What the minister said

-“Gender alone is over; we are moving towards other values, we are moving towards family.
+“Gender is no longer the only focus; we are moving towards other values, towards family.
 The family is the center of society and education.
-Traditional family values are love, unity, work, study, equality before the law.
-We must promote patriotic symbols, respect and honor our national heroes.
-This is central to harmony and social cohesion.
-We reject the diversity of sexual identities, which do not align with biology; they are subjective inventions,” the minister said.
+Traditional family values are love, unity, work, study, and equality before the law.
+Promoting patriotic symbols and respecting and honoring our national heroes are central to harmony and social cohesion.
+We reject the diversity of sexual identities, which are not aligned with biology; they are subjective inventions,” the minister said.

-Some representatives quickly pointed out that his speech was pathologizing and unacceptable, including Vanina Biasi, Paula Penacca, Maximiliano Ferraro, and Esteban Paulon.
-"Denying our identities and reducing gender politics to 'subjective inventions' is setting back decades in the fight for equality," Paulon later reiterated on social media.
-But a group of libertarian activists present applauded him loudly.
+Several members of parliament quickly pointed out that his speech was pathologizing and unacceptable, including Vanina Biasi, Paula Penacca, Maximiliano Ferraro, and Esteban Paulon.
+“Denying our identities and reducing gender politics to 'subjective inventions' is a step backward of decades in the fight for equality,” Paulon later reiterated on his social media.
+But a group of libertarian activists who were present applauded him loudly.

 They demand that he retract or resign

-From various quarters, there was condemnation and condemnation of the statements made by one of the authorities responsible for promoting human rights protection in his role.
-The Argentine LGBT+ Federation went further: it called on the minister to retract or resign. “ We demand that the Minister of Justice immediately retract his statements and that the Government take concrete measures to promote equality and the inclusion of sexual and gender diversity in all areas of society.
-We will not allow any setbacks in human rights.
-Argentina is an example of equality and freedom in the world, and we will not cease to be so at the behest of those who seem to defend the only freedom to hate, discriminate against, and attack people .”
+From various sectors, there were condemnations and repudiations of the statements made by one of the authorities responsible for promoting the protection of human rights in his role.
+The Argentine LGBT+ Federation went further: it demanded that the minister retract his statements or resign. “ We demand that the Minister of Justice immediately retract his statements and that the Government take concrete measures to promote equality and inclusion of sexual and gender diversity in all areas of society.
+We will not allow setbacks in human rights.
+Argentina is an example of equality and freedom in the world, and we will not cease to be so at the behest of those who seem to defend only the freedom to hate, discriminate, and attack people .”

 Request for interpellation and impeachment

-The Pride and Struggle Front, for its part, asked the National Congress to summon Cúneo Libarona to question him and consider initiating impeachment proceedings "for poor performance in the exercise of his office, the illegality and unconstitutionality of his statements, the dismantling of gender policies, and for the scope and hierarchy from which he issued this message."
-Their statement, they expressed through a statement, " violates current laws, the National Constitution and international instruments that constitute obligations for the Argentine State.
-The minister exacerbates ancestral mandates and prejudices that order women only to reproduce and dedicate themselves to domestic work and that frame LGBTI+ people as "sick," thus violating the principle of equality and non-discrimination .
+The Pride and Struggle Front, for its part, called on the National Congress to summon Cúneo Libarona for questioning and to consider initiating impeachment proceedings against him "for misconduct in office, the illegality and unconstitutionality of his statements, the dismantling of gender policies, and for the position and rank from which he issued this message."
+His statement, they expressed in a press release, " violates current laws, the National Constitution, and international instruments that constitute obligations for the Argentine State.
+The minister exacerbates ancestral mandates and prejudices that dictate women's sole purpose is reproduction and domestic work, and that categorize LGBTI+ people as 'sick,' thus violating the principle of equality and non-discrimination .

 Ricardo Vallarino, 100% Diversity and Rights

-Ricardo Vallarino, president of 100% Diversity and Rights, said: “ We are facing the most misogynistic and anti-LGBT government of the democratic period .
+The president of 100% Diversity and Rights, Ricardo Vallarino, said: “ We are facing the most misogynistic and anti-LGBT government of the democratic period .
 The minister's statements are extremely serious.
-Added to the constant attacks and the hollowing out of policies since the beginning of this government, they alarm us.
-They reproduce prejudices that endanger LGBT people and provide a permit structure for any violent person to discriminate against and attack us.
-The minister's words are aggravated by the fact that they manifestly violate current laws supported by Argentine society.”
+Added to the constant attacks and dismantling of policies since the beginning of this administration, they alarm us.
+He is perpetuating prejudices that endanger LGBT people and creating a system of license for any violent individual to discriminate against and attack us.
+The minister's words are further aggravated by the fact that they blatantly contradict current laws supported by Argentine society.”

-Vallarino emphasized that the minister also failed to provide any details regarding the dismantling of all aid to address, prevent, and punish violence against women and LGBT people.
-"It is extremely worrying that a minister with a dubious record should establish himself as an authority in the administration of justice, standing on a moral pedestal over supposedly traditional values," he stated.
-He also announced that on November 2, the day of the Buenos Aires Pride march, "we will call on all of Argentine society to repudiate these attacks on our lives and on the principles of equality and freedom."
+Vallarino emphasized that, moreover, the minister offered no specifics regarding the dismantling of all support services for addressing, preventing, and punishing violence against women and LGBT individuals.
+“It is extremely concerning that a minister with a dubious background is appointed as an authority within the justice system, and from a moral pedestal based on supposed traditional values,” she stated.
+She also announced that on November 2nd, the day of the Pride march in Buenos Aires, “we will call upon all of Argentine society to condemn these attacks against our lives and against the principles of equality and freedom.”.

 Marcela Tobaldi, transvestite activist, The Orange Rose

-Marcela Tobaldi, founder of the transvestite organization La Rosa Naranja, said: “We are witnessing a political project that is harming Argentina.
+Marcela Tobaldi, founder of the transvestite and trans organization La Rosa Naranja, said: “We are witnessing a political project that is harming Argentina.
 They are trying to annihilate a society that has been evolving in terms of human rights.
-This has been the struggle since 1983, and these people's failure to recognize the entire LGBT+ community is the biggest international embarrassment this man could commit.
-I think we must fight for Milei's impeachment.
-The Argentine people must come out and teach a lesson in civility, rights, and democracy.”
+This has been the struggle since 1983, and this man's refusal to recognize the entire LGBT+ community is the biggest international disgrace he could have committed.
+I believe we must fight for Milei's impeachment.
+The Argentine people must rise up and give a lesson in civility, rights, and democracy.”

-The coordinator of Conurbanes por la Diversidad and co-secretary of the International Association ILGALAC (International Lesbian, Gay, Bisexual, Trans and Intersex Association for Latin America and the Caribbean), Darío Arias, emphasized that Cúneo Libarona's statements "are not an isolated event."
+Darío Arias, coordinator of Conurbanes por la Diversidad and co-secretary of the International Association ILGALAC (International Lesbian, Gay, Bisexual, Trans and Intersex Association for Latin America and the Caribbean), stressed that Cúneo Libarona's statements "are not an isolated incident.".

-"They are taking place within the framework of a government that is eliminating the institutional framework for sexual diversity and the prevention and response to discrimination; hollowing out public policies for the LGBT+ population, while deepening a narrative of hatred and violence against our identities, lives, and struggles.
-Ultimately, what they are seeking is to erase our identities and sweep away our struggles ," he said.
+"These events are taking place within the context of a government that is dismantling institutions dedicated to sexual diversity and the prevention and treatment of discrimination; gutting public policies for the LGBT+ population, while simultaneously deepening a narrative of hatred and violence towards our identities, lives, and struggles.
+Ultimately, what they are seeking is to erase our identities and sweep away our struggles ," she stated.

-However, in the face of this attack, the sexual diversity movement is responding "with more organization, with more struggle, and with a deeper focus on our work in every neighborhood, every district, and every province." " We have already experienced this history of attacks against our community on repeated occasions, and they will not make us lower our flags and stop us from living our lives with pride ," she concluded.
+However, in the face of this attack, the LGBTQ+ movement is responding "with more organization, more struggle, and a deepening of our work in every neighborhood, every district, every province." " We have already experienced this history of attacks against our community on numerous occasions, and they will not succeed in making us lower our flags or stop us from living our lives with pride ," he concluded.

 Gabriela Mansilla, Free Childhoods

-Gabriela Mansilla, founder of Childhoods Free from Violence and Discrimination, is particularly concerned about two points.
-On the one hand, "how are children and adolescents in school, where this discourse circulates among the same classmates who voted for Milei in high school, going to defend themselves?
-There's a section of power that's saying they don't exist, that it's wrong, that we have to return to the traditional, that gender doesn't exist.
-The emerging childhoods that need support, care, and protection—where are they going to find it?" she asked.
+Gabriela Mansilla, founder of Childhoods Free of Violence and Discrimination, is particularly concerned about two points.
+On the one hand, "how are children and adolescents in schools, where this discourse circulates among the same classmates who voted for Milei in high school, going to defend themselves?
+There's a faction in power saying that they don't exist, that it's wrong, that we have to go back to tradition, that gender doesn't exist.
+Children who are developing, who need support, care, and protection, where are they going to find it?" she asked.

 On the other hand, she is concerned about the "thousands of families who are currently going through their children's transition and the part of society that applauds all of this."
-"They walk down the street, they are part of our families, you run into them when you go to the supermarket.
-The hatred that is taking root on the streets is worrying ," she emphasized.
+"They walk down the street, they are within our families, you run into them when you go to the supermarket.
+The hatred that is taking root in the streets is worrying ," she emphasized.

-"It's very dangerous for adults, for children, and for adolescents who need our care, support, love, and our embrace.
-I don't understand what we're doing, what we need to go out into the streets and shout, 'Enough.'
-Not one more step.
+"It's very dangerous for adults, for children, and for teenagers who need our care, support, love, and our hugs.
+I don't understand what we're doing, what we need to do to take to the streets and shout 'Enough!'
+Not one step further.
 Enough.
-It can't go on."
+We can't take it anymore.".

 Leo Grosso, former legislator and leader of the Evita Movement

-“As I said on some social media, calling Cúneo Libarona mediocre or ignorant is praising him.
+“As I said on some social media platform, calling Cúneo Libarona mediocre or ignorant is a compliment.
 At this point, it's a disgrace that, as Minister of Justice, he doesn't adhere to the law.
-And we don't care much about his personal opinion; what we expect from him is that he upholds the laws that exist in the country,” the former legislator told Presentes.
+And we don't care much about his personal opinion; what we expect from him is that he enforces the laws that exist in the country,” the former legislator told Presentes.

 That Montenegro, a trans male activist

-That Montenegro, a transgender human rights activist, said the minister "used the entire intervention to evade basic issues for which he should have been accountable."
-He says this in a context where Loan in Corrientes remains missing, a provincial deputy allied with La Libertad Avanza and the PRO party has fled justice accused of pedophilia and trafficking in the image of minors, the Ministry of Development has failed to deliver stored food, and the justice system continues to fail to intervene, "and the list goes on and on."
+Montenegro, a trans man human rights activist, said that the minister “used the entire intervention to evade basic questions he should have answered.”
+He says this in a context where Loan remains missing in Corrientes, a provincial deputy allied with La Libertad Avanza and the PRO party has fled justice after being accused of pedophilia and trafficking in child images, the Ministry of Social Development is not distributing stored food, and the justice system continues to fail to intervene, “and the list goes on and on.”.

-" What Cúneo Libarona said violates the international laws and treaties that the Argentine State has achieved over the last 40 years of democracy ."
-For Montenegro, it's a strategy: "I don't think he's unaware of these laws; he's choosing to violate them to shift the focus."
-He adds the example from a few days ago, when President Javier Milei shared a plaque on his social media about "the prison of progressivism," which featured "a lot of gay sex," according to the president.
+“ What Cúneo Libarona said violates the laws and international treaties that the Argentine State achieved during the last 40 years of democracy .”
+For Montenegro, it’s a strategy: “I don’t think he’s unaware of these laws; he’s choosing to violate them to shift attention.”
+He adds the example from a few days ago, when President Javier Milei shared on his social media a poster about “the prison of progressivism,” which, according to the president, depicted “a lot of gay sex.”

-"They're using the human rights agenda as a smokescreen to hide the social, economic, and cultural disasters they're producing with their political-ideological alignment ," Montenegro noted.
-Beyond the minister's personal opinion, he explained, the concern is "what the state is doing with the kids who are going to sleep without food, with the ever-increasing unemployment rate, with the lack of ESI (Compulsory Secondary Education), and so many other urgent matters."
-He called on us all to ask ourselves how to build action strategies in the face of what's happening in general, and also "to choose what to focus on, rather than so much publicity."
+“They’re using the human rights agenda as a smokescreen to hide the social, economic, and cultural devastation they’re causing with their political and ideological approach ,” Montenegro stated.
+Beyond the minister’s personal opinion, he explained, what’s truly concerning is “what the State is doing about the kids going to bed hungry, the ever-increasing unemployment, the lack of comprehensive sex education, and so many other urgent needs.”
+He called on everyone to consider how to develop strategies for action in response to what’s happening in general, and also to “choose what to focus on, since we’re not giving it so much media attention.”

-For the president of the Equal World Association (AMI) and former Undersecretary of Diversity Policies, Agustina Ponce, "the Minister of Justice's denial of national laws and international human rights treaties is terrible."
-"It constitutes a flagrant breach of the duties of a public official .
-This is something that must not be allowed to go unpunished," she emphasized.
+For Agustina Ponce, president of the Equal World Association (AMI) and former Undersecretary of Diversity Policies, “the Minister of Justice’s denial of national laws and international human rights treaties is appalling.”
+“It constitutes a flagrant breach of his duties as a public official .
+This is something that cannot be ignored,” she emphasized.

-And he recalled: “Mariano Cúneo Libarona is a very controversial person.
-He has been detained as part of the AMIA investigation .
-He has also been involved in the defense of the siblings of (former First Lady and wife of Carlos Menem) Zulema Yoma.
-Cuneo Libarona was the partner of Emir Yoma's private secretary, a woman (Lourdes Di Natale) who was found dead by suicide in 2003.
-Shortly before, Cúneo Libarona had taken his daughter away from him.”
+And he recalled: “Mariano Cúneo Libarona is a very controversial figure.
+He has been detained as part of the investigation into the AMIA bombing .
+He has also been involved in the defense of the brothers of (former First Lady and wife of Carlos Menem) Zulema Yoma.
+Cúneo Libarona was the partner of Emir Yoma's private secretary, a woman (Lourdes Di Natale) who was found dead in 2003.
+Shortly before, Cúneo Libarona had taken her daughter away.”

-He added: "The Minister of Justice of the Nation has a record that grants him impunity for saying what he says and doing what he does: violating the regulations by which he holds the position, which we are all paying for."
+He added: “The Minister of Justice of the Nation has a record that puts him in a state of impunity to say what he says and do what he does: violate the regulations for which he is in the position that we are all paying for.”.

-María Rachid, Institute against Discrimination of the Ombudsman's Office of Buenos Aires City
+María Rachid, Institute against Discrimination of the Ombudsman's Office of the City of Buenos Aires

-"Hearing the Minister of Justice utter such outrageous things yesterday in Congress was outrageous.
-They want to destroy everything we've built over all these years, ignoring the laws and public policies that have placed us at the forefront of the world in terms of rights.
-But they won't succeed; we won't allow them to push us back even one step."
+"Hearing the Minister of Justice spout such nonsense in Congress yesterday was outrageous.
+They want to destroy everything we've built over all these years, ignoring the laws and public policies that have put us at the forefront of the world in terms of human rights.
+But they won't succeed; we won't allow them to push us even one step backward.".

 Various organizations are promoting initiatives to condemn the statements and call for strengthening the rights of all.
-The Organizing Committee of the 18th Rosario Pride March stated: "In the face of hatred, ignorance, and violence, we will resist with more pride, more diversity, and more freedom."
-They also called for a massive Pride march in that city on October 5th, from Plaza Libertad to the Flag Monument.
+The Organizing Committee of the 18th Rosario Pride March declared: "Faced with hatred, ignorance, and violence, we will resist with more pride, more diversity, and more freedom."
+They called for a massive Pride march on October 5th in Rosario, from Plaza Libertad to the National Flag Memorial.

 SUPPORT US